Bundesliga: Leverkusen and Diaby show Dortmund how to play Dortmund football | DW | 19.01.2021

 Whether Terzic is the man for the long-term remains unclear.
 Victory away at RB Leipzig was evidence of what Dortmund are capable of — but so were the generally aimless attempts at breaking down Mainz and Leverkusen.

-Terzic has now had the worst start of any Dortmund coach since Thomas Doll and, come Wednesday night, Dortmund are likely to find themselves ten points behind Bayern Munich again.
+Terzic has now had the worst start of any Dortmund coach since Thomas Doll and, come Wednesday night, Dortmund are likely to find themselves 10 points behind Bayern Munich again.

 "The league title isn't relevant, either before or after the game," said captain Reus.
 "I'd rather not answer [questions about the title]," said Brandt, nevertheless adding: "We're a long way off at the moment."